How To Interview With Confidence

 How can you start to anticipate the questions you're going to get?
 Thinking about what they are going to ask you so you can prepare your answers is a big part of what you can do.
 You can go back to the JD that you dissected and used to make your resume.

-Your interviewer might phrase questions based on the wording of your achievements that you formed from the information on the JD.
+Your interviewer might phrase questions based on the wording of your bullet points that you formed from the information on the JD.
 If you have experience with management, you might be asked to tell about your experience and/or provide examples.
 These may not be asked, but you want to have answers prepared just in case.

 Where do you do research on the company itself?